timhae/reconya/README.md

 - Try running `npm run install` again

 **No devices found**
-- Verify your network range is correct in `backend/.env` file
 - Run `npm run status` to check if nmap is installed and configured
 - Check that you're on the same network segment as target devices